Peter and I arrived in Avignon mid-day on a Thursday and stayed three nights at a hotel located outside the city walls.

 Tipping.
 I’m still confused about tipping.

-We were told by a British couple on one of our tours that France is a tipping culture like in the US.
+On one of our tours, we were told by a British couple that France is a tipping culture like in the US.
 I disagreed with this statement.
-Articles stated the opposite and I didn’t get a tipping vibe anywhere we went, not even on our tours.
+Articles stated the opposite, and I didn’t get a tipping vibe anywhere we went, not even on our tours.

-If there is any place that is turning into a tipping culture like the US, it is the UK where a 12.5% service charge is automatically added to restaurant bills now.
+If any place is turning into a tipping culture like the US, it is the UK, where a 12.5% service charge is automatically added to restaurant bills.

 What we’d do differently

-What would we do differently if we were to do our stay in Avignon over again?
+What would we do differently if we were to stay in Avignon again?

 We would reduce our stay from three nights to two nights.